Before the visit:

 To get the most from the visit, be clear about what you want well in advance.
 The poets will also have experience of what has worked for them in the past so feel free to ask them.

 Make sure you are aware of the poet’s published work.
-Make the poet’s collections available to pupils, possibly on display.
+Make the poet’s collections available to pupils, possibly on display, and/or share performances of the poet’s work before the visit.

 Let pupils prepare some questions they would like to ask.